slideflow/slideflow/docs-source/source/extract_tiles.rst

 .. note::
     The ``filters`` argument can be also used for filtering input slides in many slideflow functions, including ``train()``, ``evaluate()``, ``generate_heatmaps()``, and ``generate_mosaic()``.

 Tiles will be extracted at the specified pixel and micron size.
-Tiles will be automatically stored in TFRecord format, although loose tiles can also be saved by passing a destination path to the argument ``tiles_dir``.
+Tiles will be automatically stored in TFRecord format, although loose tiles can also be saved by passing ``save_tiles=True``.

 The full documentation for the ``extract_tiles`` function is given below: